-Most people know that, under the GST/HST, a “small supplier” with sales under $30,000 per year does not need to charge GST/HST on their sales.
+Most people know that, under the GST/HST, a business with sales under $30,000 per year does not need to charge GST/HST on their sales.
 (Such a person is called a “small supplier”.)

 However, the rule is not that simple.

 First, if you are GST/HST registered, you must charge and collect GST/HST on your sales, and remit it to the CRA (Revenu Québec, in Quebec).
 You might be registered because in a past year you crossed the $30,000 threshold, and you have not cancelled your registration.
 Or you might have chosen to register even as a small supplier, so that you can claim input tax credits on your purchases (and because your customers are businesses that do not mind if you charge them GST/HST).
 Either way, once you’re registered you are “in the system” and the $30,000 threshold is not relevant, until your registration is cancelled (your one registration applies to you personally and thus to all businesses you carry on).
 You must charge GST/HST on all your sales (unless they are exempt or “zero-rated”).

-You are not GST/HST-registered.
+Example: You are not GST/HST-registered.
 You have a small consulting business in which you bill only $5,000 per year.
-However, you also own 60% of the shares of a corporation which operates a carpentry business, with $100,000 of sales a year.
+However, you also own 60% of the shares of a company that operates a carpentry business, with $100,000 in sales a year.